Withdraw funds from a provider perps account.

 });

-action: action.action,
+action: a.action,

-typedData: action.typedData,
+typedData: a.typedData,

-signature: await walletClient.signTypedData({ ...action.typedData }),
+signature: await walletClient.signTypedData({ ...a.typedData }),

-dex: 'hyperliquid',
+provider: 'hyperliquid',

 address: userAddress,

-action: signedAction,
+action: ActionType.WITHDRAWAL,

 });